codelive/PCastDemo/node/Readme.md

 This is a sample PCast backend server.
-It currently supports two paths: auth/ and stream/.
+It currently supports two REST paths: auth/ and stream/.

 To run, install node.js and then:
 $ npm install
-$ npm start -- -a=<appId> -s=<secret>
+$ npm start -- -application-id=\<your-application-id> -secret=\<your-secret>